MicrosoftDocs/microsoft-style-guide/styleguide/urls-web-addresses.md

 Most of the time, use lowercase for URLs, email addresses, and newsgroup addresses.

-To refer to an entire website or top-level domain, such as Microsoft.com, omit *http://www* from the URL and capitalize only the first letter of the URL, even if the site name is capitalized differently.
+To refer to an entire website or top-level domain, such as Microsoft.com, omit *http://www* from the URL and capitalize only the first letter of the URL, even if the site name is capitalized differently.<br />
 **Examples**
 www.microsoft.com
 Microsoft.com